AndreaScacchi/AndreaScacchi/README.md

 <div align="center">
     <h2 align="center">A bit more about me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/hmm.gif" width="20px"></h2>
     <img align="center" src="andrea.gif">
-    <h5> - I'm a self-taught Software Developer that love spending time reading documentation and develop new ideas🧑‍💻</h5>
+    <h5 align="left"> - I'm a self-taught Software Developer that love spending time reading documentation and develop new ideas🧑‍💻</h5>
     <h5> - I'm currently studying on Udacity and different academic books.
 They lay the foundation for my path as a software developer 🎓</h5>
     <h5> - I'm looking to collaborate on different projects.
 So far I learned HTML, CSS, JS, and Python, but I'm continuously expanding my skillset 💻</h5>
     <h5> - I'm interested in Cybersecurity and AI.
 They ignite my passion for exploration and discovery as they present endless opportunities for learning and growth 📚</h5>